Pendeen Lighthouse: Lamp and optic

-A five–wick Argand lamp was initially provided, by Messrs Chance of Smethwick, near Birmingham; it was replaced not long afterwards, however, by a Matthews 3-50mm dia. mantle lamp.
-(The original Argand oil lamp was on display at the Trinity House National Lighthouse Museum, Penzance, until 2005 when the museum closed.)
-Chance Brothers also manufactured the lens system: a large (first-order) rotating optic made up of two sets of four panels (eight panels in all), which displayed a group of four flashes every fifteen seconds, (and which as of 2019 is still in use); it had a range of 20 nmi.
+A five–wick Argand lamp was initially provided, by Messrs Chance of Smethwick, near Birmingham; but this was replaced in 1906 by a Matthews 3-50mm dia. mantle lamp.
+(The original Argand oil lamp was initially retained as a standby lamp, and it was later put on display at the Trinity House National Lighthouse Museum in Penzance).

+Chance Brothers also manufactured the lens system: a large (first-order) rotating optic made up of two sets of four panels (eight panels in all), which displayed a group of four flashes every fifteen seconds, (which remained in use until 2023); it had a range of 20 nmi.

+In 1922 a 75mm Hood incandescent oil burner was installed in place of the earlier lamp; Pendeen was one of the first lighthouses to be fitted with this new type of mantle lamp, which increased the light's visible range to almost 28 nmi.

 Fog siren

 The fog signal was sounded from a detached engine house a little to the north-west.
 In 1900 it contained a pair of Hornsby oil engines providing compressed air for the twin 5-inch sirens, which sounded a seven-second blast every one-and-a-half minutes, through vertical curved trumpets (still in place) on the engine room roof.

+Between 1924 and 1926, Pendeen was the first Trinity House station to be fitted with a new, more powerful 12-inch siren, which gave a seven-second blast once a minute.
+This was part of a general upgrade to the lighthouse, which would also see new Gardner semi-diesel engines installed in the engine house and an electric filament lamp replacing the petroleum vapour light in the lantern.

 Electrification

-In 1926 Pendeen was the first Trinity House station to be fitted with a new, more powerful 12-inch siren.
-This was part of a general upgrade to the lighthouse, which saw new Gardner semi-diesel engines installed in the engine house and an electric filament lamp replacing the petroleum vapour light in the lantern.
-Pendeen was one of the first Trinity House lighthouses to be equipped with an incandescent light bulb: 'in order to obviate a watch being kept during fog both in the engine room and the lantern, electric light has been introduced in place of the petroleum-vapour lamps and the apparatus in the lantern made automatic'.
+In 1926 Pendeen was one of the first Trinity House lighthouses to be equipped with an incandescent light bulb: 'in order to obviate a watch being kept during fog both in the engine room and the lantern, electric light has been introduced in place of the petroleum-vapour lamps and the apparatus in the lantern made automatic'.
 The electric current was generated by dynamos directly coupled to another set of semi-diesel engines.
-The lamp used was an Osram gas-filled bulb, specially designed for Trinity House by the General Electric Company.
+The lamp used was an Osram 3.5 kW gas-filled bulb, specially designed for Trinity House by the General Electric Company.
 The automated equipment included a turntable lamp changer: in the event of a lamp failure, a reserve bulb was brought into position and lit (and an alarm notified the keeper), and if the reserve bulb then failed, it was replaced by a self-lighting acetylene lamp; the system remained in use until the mid-1990s.

 In the engine house, the Gardners were replaced by a pair of Ruston & Hornsby diesels in 1963.
+That same year the hand-wound clockwork which turned the lens was replaced by a pair of electric motors.